dsvinkin/b_blocks/README.md

 Ti Tf CountRate CountRateErr
 Ti and Tf - a block begin and end
-CountRate - count rate in the block (for Poisson data) or averaged "x" (for Gaussian data) CountRateErr - standerd deviation of the count rate in the block, for Poisson data CountRateErr = sqrt(Rate/(Tf-Ti))
+CountRate - count rate in the block (for Poisson data) or averaged "x" (for Gaussian data) CountRateErr - standard deviation of the count rate in the block, for Poisson data CountRateErr = sqrt(Rate/(Tf-Ti))

 output.thi example:
     2.416 14919.662  156.425    0.102